otrv4/otrv4-prekey-server/otrv4-prekey-server.md

   domain name.
 - A prekey message can be encrypted in the server but when handled out to the receiver it should be decrypted.
-- This specification should define how a client asks for prekey messages: is it going to be a sort of query-message-like message?
 - There should be prekey messages for every long-term public key that a device has.